Feedpresso/blog/_posts/2015-10-16-tuning-fleet-and-etcd-on-coreos-to-avoid-unit-failures.markdown

     election-timeout: 6000
 ```

-Obviously, you need to finetune them to your set up.
+Obviously, you need to fine-tune them to your set up.
 If those values are left to be to high, you might not
 be able to cope with cluster failures very well.